Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 Who are you guys?

-Members: Our members range from students (real ones) to professors, fishermen, architects, surfers, lawyers, carpenters, and a few old retired fuddy-duddies that can still show us how it's done.
+Members: Our members range from students (real ones) to professors, fishermen, architects, surfers, lawyers, carpenters, and a few old retired fuddy-duddies that can still keep up with, and occasionally lead, the pack.
 Our youngest member presently is 18 or 19, and the age (and identity) of our oldest member is a closely-held secret.
 Probably late 70s.
 Our youngest active member to date was 12 years old and one couple took their 6-month-old daughter on day paddles with regularity.
 Members have brought back slide shows of their adventures kayaking in Fiji, Tahiti, Alaska, New Hampshire, Ireland, Chile and Italy.
-We have a few members who are in military service, and a couple of out-of-state residents who seem to like to spend their winters kayaking in Hawaii rather than shovelling snow in Canada or whereever (well, duh!).
+We have a few members who are in military service, and a couple of out-of-state residents who seem to like to spend their winters kayaking in Hawaii rather than shovelling snow in Canada or whereever (go figure).

 What do you do?

 The Club has one regularly scheduled meeting each month, and a day paddle on Oahu every week or two.
-We also publish a more or less quarterly newsletter The Lifeline, several excerpts of which are reprinted on this site, and we organize several three- to eight-day camping paddles on the "outer" islands each year.
-We also have a two-day campout/party/ocean egg-hunt at Easter, three fishing competitions, one kayak surfing contest, a kayak sailing race, and a pigout Christmas party at the end of the year.
+We also organize several three- to eight-day camping paddles on the "outer" islands each year.
+We have a two-day campout/party/ocean egg-hunt at Easter, three fishing competitions, a kayak sailing race, and a pigout Christmas party at the end of the year.
 Pretty busy all year long.
-We also do kayak carolling and a couple of nighttime (full moon) paddles.
+We also do a couple of nighttime (full moon) paddles.
+We used to have one kayak surfing contest, but that is presently in hiatus.
+Perhaps in the future...

 How long are your day paddles, and how difficult are they?

 Most of the paddles are 7 to 10 miles long, but we also have beginner's "E Z Gliders" paddles and casual paddles of 1 to 2 miles.
-Only ocassionally do we have grinders of more than 10 miles, such as the "Big Kahuna" in Kaneohe (12 miles).
+Only ocassionally do we have grinders of more than 10 miles, such as the "Big Kahuna" in Kaneohe (12 miles), and the ridiculous "Super Kahuna" (21 miles).

 The difficulty of each individual paddle depends almost entirely on the weather each day.
 (See Paddle Ratings).
 We schedule our outings around to different shores at different times of the year to avoid direct exposure to rough or windy conditions, but Island weather is notoriously changable, and sometimes we guess wrong.